nrbxyz/docs/Derpitcraft/README.md

    - *Paying for plots*: Payment is done by placing **one diamond block** on the pedestal in the shopping district. **One diamond block** buys you a plot of **144 blocks** in size.
 This payment is **not refundable**.
 You can start building on the SD after you have paid.
 Once you pay, you can mark your shop's area using a border.

        **WARNING**: You **CANNOT** break blocks once you place them on the pedestal, so **DONT PLACE ANY OTHER BLOCK**.
 Raise a ticket if you make a mistake.
-   - *Other details*: Plots **can** be asked to be by moderators if deemed necessary.
+   - *Other details*: Plots **can** be asked to be removed by moderators if deemed necessary.
 They **cannot** be within 2 blocks of each other.
 Respect other's plots.
 Don't fill the whole district with shops!
 Instead, build roads and pathways!
 6. **Chat Policy**: *Spamming* in chat is **not** allowed. *Excessive swearing* is **not** allowed.
 Do **not** *insult* other players.
 Severe action can be taken if you are reported.
 Our server has *team chats*.
 These are relatively unmoderated.
 Please read the guide on **Teams** for more information.
 This extends to voice chat's using the Proximity Chat system on Derpitcraft.

 7. **Spectator Account Policy**: Spectator accounts will not be allowed this season, except for special cases.
 If you need a spectator account for any reason, please raise a ticket.
 Players can use the Replay mod (https://www.replaymod.com/) to create time-lapse's, etc. as an alternative.
 It is recommended to use this mod.